-The Company records property and equipment at cost and recognizes depreciation using the straight-line method over the estimated useful lives of the respective assets (five years).
+The Company records property and equipment at cost and recognizes depreciation using the straight-line method over the estimated useful lives of the respective assets.
+The Company holds laboratory equipment with a useful life of five years.
 The Company periodically evaluates whether events and circumstances have occurred that may warrant revision of the estimated useful life of property and equipment.
 Expenditures for repairs and maintenance of assets are expensed as incurred.
 Upon retirement or sale, the cost of assets disposed and the corresponding accumulated depreciation are removed from the related accounts and any resulting gain or loss is reflected in the results of operations.
-Construction in Progress is not depreciated until it is placed in service.
+Construction in progress is not depreciated until it is placed in service.
 Property and equipment to be disposed of are carried at fair value less costs to sell.